WLOGSolutions/RSuite/docs/rsuite_cli_installation.md

 ## After you installed RSuite CLI

-After RSuite CLI is installed you probably will need to install RSuite package into you R enviroment:
+After RSuite CLI is installed you probably will need to install RSuite package into you R environment:

 ``` bash
 rsuite install
 ```

-For full description of how to use RSuite CLI please refere to [RSuite CLI reference manual](http://rsuite.io/RSuite_Tutorial.php?article=rsuite_cli_reference.md).
+For full description of how to use RSuite CLI please refer to [RSuite CLI reference manual](http://rsuite.io/RSuite_Tutorial.php?article=rsuite_cli_reference.md).